 Now that you’ve examined the barn roof, you’ll have to decide if it needs to be replaced.
 If it’s suffering from several of the issues mentioned above, especially mold or rot, then it’s probably going to need to be replaced.

-To find out for certain, though, you’ll have to call in a roofing company to take a look at it for you.
+To find out for certain, though, you’ll have to call in a roofing company that specializes in barn roofing to take a look at it for you.
 They’ll do their own checks, and then confirm with you what needs to be done.
 As this will often be a quote, they may come out for free.
 Check with the company before you call them.

 Replacing Your Roof With Metal